The Culturium

 God’s Rose Garden is an emblem of the heart;

-Blooms, like blood red rubies shine in Sun’s bright light,
+Blooms, like blood-red rubies shine in Sun’s bright light,

-Fountains play, and snow white lilies impart
+Fountains play, and white snow lilies impart

 Sweet perfume embracing this perfect sight.